ipolonsk/openstack-vm-setup-automation/README.md

    $ terraform --version
    Terraform v0.14.4
    ```

-- Edit `terraform/variables.tf`-

-   Change ALL values to match your OpenStack environment,\
-   You can query the values via OpenStack UI dashboard or the cli.([guide how to get resources information](https://github.com/ipolonsk/openstack-vms-automation/blob/master/docs/get_resources_names.md))

 - Download your credentials from the OpenStack API interface and copy it to our main folder under the name "openstack-credentials.sh".
 ([guide how to download the credentials file](https://github.com/ipolonsk/openstack-vms-automation/blob/master/docs/get_credentials_file.md))